2022 NASCAR Power Rankings: How the field stacks up after Fontana

 - Ryan BlaneyAmerican race car driver

-NASCAR Power Rankings: How the field stacks up after Fontana originally appeared on NBC Sports Washington
+NASCAR Power Rankings: How the field stacks up after Fontana originally appeared on NBC Sports Boston

 The second race of the 2022 NASCAR season ended in a way fans are familiar with, as 2021 champion Kyle Larson took the checkered flag.